genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 Usually when creating a application, you would start with a schema; you then build data servers, request servers and event handlers on top to create your application.
 AppGen automates all this, and will generate the following new files:

 - Data server: _application_**-dataserver.kts**
-- Request server: _application_**-requestserver.kts**
+- Request server: _application_**-reqrep.kts**
-- Event handler: _application_**-event-handler.kts**
+- Event handler: _application_**-eventhandler.kts**
 - Sytem processes: _application_**-processes.xml**
 - Service definitions: _application_**-service-definitions.xml

 ### Data server and request server

 One block will be generated for each table in the database, complete with metadata (all fields on the table) and a field block that returns all fields on the table.
-Forrequest servers, the inbound metadata will be based on the primary key.
+For request servers, the inbound metadata will be based on the primary key.

 ### Event handler